machaao/machaao-samples/index.rst

 Introducing MessengerX
 =============================================================================
-MessengerX is one of it's kind marketplace for consumer based chatbots (Available Now on Android)
+MessengerX.io is one of it's kind marketplace for consumer based chatbots (Available Now on Android)

-Our platform allows chatbot developers to expose their consumer chatbot to millions of android devices on play store via our partner eco system. (https://messengerx.io)
+Our platform allows chatbot developers to expose their consumer chatbot to millions of android devices on play store via our partner eco system.

 .. include:: ./ReadMe.rst